-The preferred option entails the construction of a double circuit 330 kV transmission line from the Perth metropolitan area to Eneabba in the Mid West, and the interconnection of the existing 132kV Three Springs substation with a new 330kV Three Springs Terminal.
+The preferred option entails the construction of a double circuit 330 kV transmission line from the Perth metropolitan area to Eneabba in the Mid West, and the interconnection of the existing 132kV Three Springs substation with a new 330kV Three Springs Terminal, to form a 330kV transmission interconnection between Perth and the Karara mine site.

-As part of an interim supply arrangement, Karara Metals Limited (KML) will have constructed (i) a new double circuit 330kV transmission line from Eneabba to Three Springs, initially operating at 132kV, (ii) a new step-up 132/330kV terminal station at Three Springs, and (iii) a new 330kV transmission line from Three Springs to the Karara Mine site (via Koolyanooka).
+As part of an interim supply arrangement, Karara Mining Limited (KML) will have constructed (i) a new double circuit 330kV transmission line from Eneabba to Three Springs, initially operating at 132kV, (ii) a new step-up 132/330kV terminal station at Three Springs, and (iii) a new 330kV transmission line from Three Springs to the Karara Mine site (via Koolyanooka).
 These facilities (funded by KML) will have been commissioned and operating for approximately 18 months prior to completion of the proposed 330kV transmission line from Perth to Eneabba.

-On completion of the proposed 330kV transmission line to Eneabba, the pre-existing Karara transmission line and the Three Springs Terminal will be reconfigured to form a 330kV transmission line from Neerabup to Three Springs to Karara, and a step-down 330/132kV Three Springs Terminal.
+On completion of the proposed 330kV transmission line to Eneabba, the pre-existing, 330kV constructed Karara transmission line and the Three Springs Terminal will be reconfigured to form a 330kV transmission line from Neerabup to Three Springs to Karara, and a step-down 330/132kV Three Springs Terminal.
+The KML constructed assets will be operated by Western Power as leased transmission assets.